howdoicomputer/view_kit/README.md

 * Figuring out unicode and other string types.
 * The `get_file` and `put_file` methods are kinda big-ish and can be broken down into smaller chunks for readability/organizational purposes.
 * Dalli is EventMachine compatible.
 While I can't do much for IO bound performance (I think), making the network calls to Dalli asynchronous could be neato burrito.
+* Some of the code could be written more tersly

+## Testing

+Tests are written in RSpec.
+There could be more.
+They validate that a random file is generated, that it's stored in Memcache, and that the retrieved file matches the one that is local.

+`bundle exec rspec`

+I tested against whatever Memcache version is in Arch Linux's repositories and against CouchBase with the Memcache interface enabled.
+Tested both on Windows and Linux.

 ---